· Compliance · 11 min read

 What Must Be on a Hazardous Waste Container Label?

-Proper labeling is not a formality — it is a core EPA verification mechanism.
+Proper labeling is one of the main ways inspectors verify accumulation-time compliance.
 During an inspection, auditors check labels first because they reveal the accumulation start date and the nature of the contents without requiring the EHS manager to present any records.

 Labels must be legible and must remain attached and readable throughout the accumulation period.
 A drum with a faded, water-damaged, or torn label is treated as an unlabeled container by inspectors.